FMJansen/fmjansen.com/_posts/2026-02-04-visually-label-your-colours.md

       </a>
     </li>
   </ul>
-  <p>Our vermilion is a friendly, medium bright red, close to orange.</p>
+  <p class="vermilion-descr">Our vermilion is a friendly, medium bright red, close to orange.</p>
 </nav>

 ```html